sagardave/Android-Map-Project/README.md

 AndroidMapProject
 =================
-A simple android native app that finds the nearest point of interest using Google Maps API.
+Created a simple android native app that finds the nearest point of interest using Google Maps API as a learning activity.